hindu-comm/weblogs/manasataramgini/2011/09/2011-09-17_rehabilitating-king-vidyadhara-and-the-sense-hindu-identity.md

 tyrant Akbar, would flee in so cowardly a manner, especially when their dynasty was at the height of its power.
-Our textbooks and lecturers were not the ones to answer such questions – in fact they were even unaware of the existence of the paramAra-s or the chandrAtreya-s\!
+Our textbooks and lecturers were not the ones to answer such questions – in fact they were even unaware of the existence of the paramAra-s or the chandrAtreya-s!

 Yet, we noticed that the record of English writers closer to the cataclysmic events leading to their own conquest of bhArata conveyed a